petenorth/unified-jboss-ocp/README.md

 # web

-Shiny-yet-ultimately-pointless web front end over JDG data
+[TBD] Shiny-yet-ultimately-pointless web front end over JDG data

 # sso

-Can this play a part somehow?
+[TBD] Can this play a part somehow?

 # rules

-Maybe we can do some CEP-type stuff over the incoming data flows
+[TBD] Maybe we can do some CEP-type stuff over the incoming data flows

 # openshift

-Templates for creating the entire project in a single namespace.
+[TBD] Templates for creating the entire project in a single namespace.